thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

-These objects are in charge of determining how our templates will be accessed, and in this GTVG application, the `org.thymeleaf.templateresolver.ServletContextTemplateResolver` implementation that we are using specifies that we are going to retrieve our template files as resources from the _Servlet Context_: an application-wide `javax.servlet.ServletContext` object that exists in every Java web application, and that resolves resources considering the web application root as the root for resource paths.
+These objects are in charge of determining how our templates will be accessed, and in this GTVG application, the `org.thymeleaf.templateresolver.ServletContextTemplateResolver` means that we are going to retrieve our template files as resources from the _Servlet Context_: an application-wide `javax.servlet.ServletContext` object that exists in every Java web application, and that resolves resources from the web application root.

 But that's not all we can say about the template resolver, because we can set some configuration parameters on it.
 First, the template mode: